Scusemua/gopy/CONTRIBUTE.md

 # Contributing

-The `go-python` project (and `gopy`) eagerly accepts contributions from the community.
+The `zhangjyr` project (and `gopy`) eagerly accepts contributions from the community.

 ## Introduction

-The `go-python` project provides libraries and tools in Go for the Go community to better integrate with Python projects and libraries, and we would like you to join us in improving `go-python`'s quality and scope.
+The `zhangjyr` project provides libraries and tools in Go for the Go community to better integrate with Python projects and libraries, and we would like you to join us in improving `zhangjyr`'s quality and scope.
 This document is for contributors or those interested in contributing.
-Questions about `go-python` and the use of its libraries can be directed to the [go-python](mailto:go-python@googlegroups.com) mailing list.
+Questions about `zhangjyr` and the use of its libraries can be directed to the [zhangjyr](mailto:zhangjyr@googlegroups.com) mailing list.

 ## Contributing